sforesi/exhalation/README.md

 ### **Game Description & Overview**

-In this text-based adventure you set off in a very peculiar store, owned by your friendly new companion.
+In this text-based adventure, you set off in a very peculiar store, owned by your friendly new companion.
 They will guide you through their vast collection of strange trinkets and inventions.
 Your goal is to get to the end of the story and experience your companions magnum-opus.

 ### **Rules**